MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * figure out why ellipsis aren't aliased
-  * when you hover away from card, the card menu button content should no longer be visible
-  * when you first login, cards show before page is done animating?
   * when you logout, the login form looks different
-  * when you login, you get a flash from the dashboard page?
   * have session be remembered by user
-  * fix loading of image on landing page
+  * figure out why ellipsis aren't aliased
   * add about page - for app and landing
   * replace coffee login image
-  * create transitions between login and about and error
   * when refreshing the dashboard, the spa fallback seems to be persisting for too long
   * tooltip.tsx has a dependency cycle
   * Document react naming conventions